-What’s made me remember these words is the pain I’ve witnessed this year, especially this month.
-I don’t normally talk about my clients for the simple reason that if I did I would not be a very trustworthy intuitive.
-I’ve heard some psychics discuss their clientele–usually when they count celebrities among them–but while I understand the urge and assume everyone is being discussed with their consent (hope, anyway), I feel intuitive work must adhere to very clear ethics because it’s not otherwise regulated and because it entails such fragile, precious material (souls).
+What’s made me remember these words is the pain I’ve witnessed this year.
+I don’t normally discuss my clientele because I would not be a very trustworthy intuitive if I did.
+Some colleagues do, of course–usually when they count celebrities among them–but while I understand the impulse and hope everyone is being discussed with their consent, I feel I must adhere to very clear ethics because intuitive work is not regulated though it entails such fragile, precious material–namely, souls.

-Still, I feel comfortable in saying that many have experienced more than their fair share of pain this year.
-It’s not just that the public sphere has penetrated the bubble of our daily lives, though it has more than any year since Dad pulled me awake so I could watch Richard Nixon resign.
-It’s that any soul unsure of its place took leave this year, and only some did so in peace.
+Still, I feel comfortable saying that my clients have experienced more than their fair share of pain this year.
+It’s not just that the public sphere has penetrated the bubble of our daily lives, though it has more than any year since my father pulled me awake so I could watch Richard Nixon resign.
+It’s that any soul unsure of its place in the world took leave this year, and only some did so in peace.

 This has not been that kind of year.
 Rather, it has been a year in which many people I love have suffered terrible, multiple tragedies, and my job has been to breathe with them until they could breathe alone.
-It is true that my romantic life has proven as confounding as ever, but I resigned myself long ago to the fact that I was a priestess rather than a wife, so romances would offer the most profound and therefore challenging of spiritual lessons.
+It is true that my romantic life has been as confounding as ever, but I resigned myself long ago to the fact that I am a priestess rather than a wife, so romances will provide my most profound and challenging spiritual lessons.

 But these matters of the heart are nothing compared to the hits others have sustained.
-On the news, in my friendship circle, and in my office, I have solemnly borne witness as the suffering have wept and raged at the heavens.
-I have sat with them, refilled my Kleenex box, charted their healing paths when I could.
+On the news, in my friendship circle, and in my office, I have borne witness as the suffering have wept and raged at the heavens.
+I have sat with them, refilled Kleenex boxes, charted healing paths when I could.
 I also have marveled.
 For in their pain these humans glow.

-It is true that when hearts are broken, not everyone sews them up afterward.
-Some hearts stay open rather than scarring over.
-Some don’t just soften their ways; they soften all of our ways.
-They light our walks; they connect our hearths.
+It is true that when hearts are broken, not all of them heal.
+But some stay open rather than scarring over.
+Some people don’t just soften their ways; they soften all of our ways.
+They light our walks, connect our hearths.
 Some–so many—are radiant in their pain.